Payroll of the home worker employed by an individual

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-Statement by Cesu
+Statement made by Cesu

-Depending on the monthly working time, paid leave can be paid in different ways.
+Depending on the monthly working time, paid leave can be paid in different ways:

 Working hours less than 32 hours per month